 If your company offers a 401k match, you should participate at least enough to receive the full match.
 That's free money to you!
 Take advantage of it.

 If you already have funds in an IRA or 401k, continue to use long-term investment strategies to manage those funds if you are at least 5 years away from permanent retirement.

 If you aren't sure of your strategy, consider consulting with an investment advisor to work with you to figure it out.

 Learn More about Short Term Investments

-For more information on short-term investments and how to save and plan for F.I.A.R., pre-order a copy of Charting a Course for F.I.A.R. at a discount for a limited time.
-See below for details:
+For more information on short-term investments and how to save and plan for F.I.A.R., download a FREE copy of Charting a Course for F.I.A.R.